Living Arts Project

 Meeting ID: 846 2652 2253

 The Living Arts Project Seminar will take place on Saturday January 29th, 2022 at 2pm via Zoom.
 It will see the launch of the free online educational resource “Curious Minds,” as well as in-depth information about the Living Arts Project.
+Guest speaker Dr. Claire Regan will also present on child-centred education and the value of art within primary school education.
+Dr. Claire Regan is a Senior Clinical Psychologist and Cognitive Analytic Therapist with over twenty years of experience working in the Irish mental health services with both children and adults.
 It is a free event open to all primary school teachers and other professionals interested in art education.

 The Living Arts Project is funded by the Arts Department of Wexford County Council, The Arts Council and participating schools.
 It is an innovative artist-in-schools’ residency program that has been managed by Wexford Arts Centre since 2013.
 In that time, it has reached more than 32 schools in County Wexford, with 32 resident artists mentored by over 30 art professionals.
 The Seminar and the online publication "Curious Mind" is generously supported by Creative Ireland.

 “Curious Minds” is a high-quality online publication that complements and facilitates the delivery of art classes in primary schools in Ireland.
-Co-editors Karla Sánchez Zepeda and Els Dietvorst will be present at the seminar to explain its origins and workings.
+Co-editors Karla Sánchez Zepeda and Els Dietvorst, and artist Clare Breen, will be present at the seminar to explain its origins and workings.
 They commissioned experienced visual artists and teachers to develop these lessons: Clare Breen, Laura Ní Fhlaibhín, Orla Bates and David Begley.

 This free online resource is divided in four main sections, or booklets, one for each season of the year, offering more than 43 lessons.
 The themes of identity, belonging, consumerism and the environment have been developed throughout.